python-openxml/python-docx/docs/user/install.rst

 |docx| depends on the ``lxml`` package.
 Both ``pip`` and ``easy_install``
-will take care of satisfying those dependencies for you, but if you use this last method you will need to install those yourself.
+will take care of satisfying those dependencies for you, but if you use this last method you will need to install that yourself.

 Dependencies